RichaThanekar/dsw/README.md

-# 🛡️ LifeStageCoach – Personalized Insurance Advisor Agent
+# 🛡️ InsuranceCoach – Personalized Insurance Advisor Agent

-**LifeStageCoach** is a smart, friendly GenAI-based insurance advisor built especially for beginners in India.
-It generates customized insurance advice based on a user's profile (age, income, dependents, etc.), helping users understand what coverage they need — and why.
+InsuranceCoach is a smart, GenAI-powered virtual insurance advisor built for beginners.It generates tailored insurance advice based on a user's profile — helping them understand what kind of coverage they truly need, and why.
 ---

 ## 🚀 Tech Stack